clement-barbet/mysurface/README.md

  	- **report_name**: Name of the report.
  	- **user_name**: Name of the user that owned the report.
 	- **organization**: Name of the organization of the owner.
+- **Assessed**: Stores the information for each assessed, that can be either a leader or product. **After completing the report, the related assessed records will be deleted.**
+	- **id**: Unique identifier for each assessed entry.
+ 	- **created_at**: The timestamp indicating when the record was inserted.
+ 	- **name**: Name of assessed.
+ 	- **description**: Description of assessed, optional.
+ 	- **user_id**: UUID that references the auth.users id column.
+Represents the manager of the team who added the assessed.
+	- **type**: Type of assessed wich can be leader or product.
+- **Billings**: Stores the information of each actual billing of users.
+	- **id**: Unique identifier for each billing entry.
+  	- **updated_at**: The timestamp indicating when the record has been updated.
+ 	- **expiration_date**: The timestamp indicating when the license expires.
+ 	- **subscription**: Indicates the license type: none, trial, yearly or lifetime.
+ 	- **user_id**: UUID that references the auth.users id column.
+Represents the owner of the billing.
+ 	- **isTrialUsed**: Boolean value.
+When a user activates a trial it must be set to true.
+	- **status**: Status of the license, active or inactive.
+	- **session_id**: ID of the session that is created by Stripe when processing license payment.
+	- **payment_id**: Payment intent ID from Stripe.
+	- **email**: Customer's email when payment is executed in Stripe.
+- **Notifications**: Stores the internal notifications in different languages.
+	- **id**: Unique identifier for each notification entry.
+  	- **created_at**: The timestamp indicating when the record has been created.
+ 	- **message**: Content of the notification.
+ 	- **type**: Notification type which can be set to update or news.
+ 	- **link**: Link related to view details of the notification.
+It's optional.
+ 	- **language_id**: ID that references languages table ID.
+Represents the language of the notification.
+- **Processes**: Stores the available assessment processes.
+	- **id**: Unique identifier for each process entry.
+  	- **type**: Name of the process.

 ### Authentication

 When a user signs up, a trigger is activated to add the required information to the public database schema.
 In Supabase, user information is stored in a separate table called **auth.users**, which is governed by strict policies to ensure the security of sensitive data.
 Consequently, any additional user information must be stored in the separate public database schema.

 The trigger, named **new_user_trigger**, activates upon the insertion of a record into the _auth.users_ table, executing the function **handle_new_user**.
 This function inserts the user's ID and email into the _public.app_settings_ table and subsequently adds the user's ID into the _public.roles_ table.
 Any unspecified values are automatically set to default.
+It also adds a record into _public.billings_ table with related values.

+### Cron Jobs

+There is a cron job named _update_expired_subscriptions_daily_ which runs everyday at 00:00 UTC and executes the function called _update_expired_subscriptions_.
+This way expired subscriptions are handled.

 ### Additional Triggers and Functions